n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 Reraising the 5AA standards in 200 uL ethyl acetate.
 Raising all three of them hoping that I can run a few days worth of samples without needing to reraise for a bit.
 Gonna redo a couple samples that didn't have good phe or glu peaks.

+## 2023-08-31
+Doing column purification and filtration with the 9 samples I hydrolyzed on Tuesday.
+Sample 98-E-3 tipped over when I was adding 1 mL of 0.01 HCl so might have lost some sample, not a ton spilled but enough that it could matter.
+I'm gonna continue prepping it anyway but if I get bad peaks this is why and it might need a redo.